fbpx

 Whether or not a friend of yours gets mental health help, it might sometimes feel like it’s difficult to support them.

 That’s why it’s important that you also take tabs on your own mental health.
-If you’re acting out of character, feel like you’re struggling, or worried about your wellbeing, then there’s no shame in chatting with your GP.
-Beyond Blue additionally recommended that you go for a leisurely walk, do some exercise, or get a massage.
+If you’re acting out of character, feel like you’re struggling, or worried about your well-being, then there’s no shame in chatting with your GP.
+Beyond Blue additionally recommends that you go for a leisurely walk, exercise or get a massage.

 If you or someone you know needs help, please contact BeyondBlue on 1300 224 636 or Lifeline on 13 11 14.